Press Acclaim

 Trio.
 Violinist Henry, violist Leslie Perna and

-new standard of excellence for chamber music performance in Peoria.
-They had
+excellence for chamber music performance in Peoria.
+They had the telepathic

-the telepathic ensemble and bold individual virtuosity that one hopes to hear
+ensemble and bold individual virtuosity that one hopes to hear in this very

 and Beethoven, they played the world premiere of a new trio written